 Details of the rear of the vehicle are seen in this image.
 (Picture from TM 9-718A 90-mm Gun Tank M47.)

-The components and access doors of the rear can be better seen on this real machine.
+The components and access doors of the rear can be better seen on this real machine; note the taller gun travel lock.
 This tank was fitted with the rubber T84E1 tracks, which have worn away.

 On the hull rear above the left brake adjustment access door and the center access door was mounted the housing for the auxiliary interphone equipment AN/VIA-1.
 This allowed dismounts to communicate with the tank crew.
 On the lower left corner of the housing, partially hidden by the access door handle, is a light that the loader could flash to signal external personnel.
 (Picture from TM 9-718A 90-mm Gun Tank M47.)